 Art & Design Technology

-Creativity is a real strength at Duke of Kent School and the Art and Design Department plays an integral role in nurturing and developing the creativity of our pupils.
-The Art and Design Department is well resourced with a fully equipped Art Studio and Design Technology Workshop.
+Creativity is a real strength at Duke of Kent School and the Art and Design Technology Department plays an integral role in nurturing and developing the creativity of our pupils.
+The Art and Design Technology Department is well resourced with a fully equipped Art Studio and Design Technology Workshop.
 The department has its own technician, dedicated Mac suite, DSLR cameras, a photographic studio area, a laser cutter, a CAD suite and a ceramics kiln.

 Our award winning Art Department reflects the depth and breadth of the contemporary art world.
-In our well equipped, multi purpose Art Studio, students cover a range of practical skills and have the opportunity to work in a wide variety of media, from drawing, printmaking and painting, to ceramics, fabric and photography.
-Through their work, students explore art and artefacts from different times and cultures and develop an understanding of the function of art in wider society.
+In our well equipped, multi purpose Art Studio, pupils cover a range of practical skills and have the opportunity to work in a wide variety of media, from drawing, printmaking and painting, to ceramics, fabric and photography.
+Through their work, pupils explore art and artefacts from different times and cultures and develop an understanding of the function of art in wider society.
 This way of working offers a unique opportunity for developing spiritual, moral and social understanding through art.

 Our extracurricular projects include an annual Artist in Residence Scheme, through which we have hosted artists as diverse as humanitarian photographer Giles Duley, architects from Heatherwick Studios, collaborative artists Oli&Suzie, and portrait painter Maureen Domoney.
-After school clubs in areas such as photography, digital media, printmaking and GCSE portfolio work, support the curriculum and offer opportunity for those who wish to further their studies independently.
+After school and lunchtime clubs in areas such as photography, digital media, printmaking and GCSE portfolio work, support the curriculum and offer opportunity for those who wish to further their studies independently.
 A lively programme of educational visits and arts based explorations outside the Art Studio, complement a dynamic and responsive curriculum.

 In the words of one student on entering the Art Studio; ‘It’s great in here, you never know what's going to happen!’